Follow this Page for updates

 There has been one case study of a 63 year old man who suffered acute respiratory failure, and the excess lymphocytes in his lungs showed high reactivity to Yamabushitake daily for 4 months in dosages commonly bought.
 The connection between the two, when rated, is seen as a 'probably' connection.

-(Common phrases used by users for this page include lions mane nagano, lions manae dossage, lion's mane mushroom dose, how to extract lions mane mushroom, Yamabushitake extract, "lion's mane" nerve growth factor)
+(Common phrases used by users for this page include yamabushitake hericium erinaceus, lions mane examine, lion's mane supplement amazon, lion's mane mushroom health benefits, how to extract lions mane mushroom, are yamabushitake mushrooms in the same family as shiitake)